 The story starts when the girls are in their early teens, and their household is running out of money, their Uncle long presumed dead on one of his many travels.
 They are soon going to lose the house they’ve grown up in, and the money put aside by the Uncle before he went travelling is running out.
 But these women are competent and smart, and so they advertise for lodgers, taking in a variety of colourful characters.

 These lodgers change the family’s lives in a myriad of ways.
-The girls have recently had to leave school because it was becoming too expensive for Sylvia to manage, but two of the lodgers are retired teachers, and so they offer to teach the girls, while another lodger, Miss Danes, offers an even better solution to their current predicament: dancing.
+The girls have recently had to leave school because it was becoming too expensive for Sylvia to manage, but two of the lodgers are retired teachers, and so they offer to teach the girls.
+Another lodger, Miss Danes, offers an even better solution to their current predicament: dancing.

-This book is all about the girls coming of age, and explores the way in which family ties lead people to do things they don’t want to do, showing how sisters will always look out for one another, no matter how dubious their blood.
+This book is all about the girls coming of age, and explores the way in which family ties lead people to do things they don’t want to do.
+This shows how sisters will always look out for one another, no matter how dubious their blood.